MicrosoftDocs/well-architected/well-architected/service-guides/app-service-web-apps.md

 :::image type="icon" source="../_images/trade-off.svg"::: **Density**

-- **Higher density**: Colocate multiple apps within the same App Service plan to minimize resources.
+Colocate multiple apps within the same App Service plan to minimize resources.
 All apps share resources like CPU and memory, which can save money and reduce operational complexity.
 This approach also optimizes resource usage.
 Apps can use idle resources from another app if load patterns change over time.

   Also consider the disadvantages.
 For example, spikes in usage or instability of an app can affect the performance of other apps.
 Incidents in one app can also permeate to other apps within the shared environment, which can affect security.

 :::image type="icon" source="../_images/trade-off.svg"::: **Isolation**

-- **Higher isolation**: Isolation helps to avoid interference.
+Isolation helps to avoid interference.
 This strategy applies to security, performance, and even segregation of development, testing, and production environments.

   App Service Environment provides better control over security and data protection because each app can have its own security settings.
 Your environment can contain breaches because isolation limits the blast radius.
 Resource contention is minimized from a performance perspective.
 Isolation allows for independent scaling based on specific demand and individual capacity planning.